 Once you open the box, you will find the following things in it:

 - 1 Syma radio controller

 - 1 set of instructions

-Like with all other drones on the market, this is just the basic kit, and if you feel the need, you can purchase additional items for this kit from their website.
+Like with all other drones on the market, this is just the basic package, and if you feel the need, you can purchase additional items for this drone, from their website.

 One of the biggest preferences mentioned by most Syma X9 users is the extra battery and propellers.
 Also, you can get multiple chargers and even spare parts for those slightly riskier than normal usage conditions.

 The Syma X9 has been called a lot of things: “the quadro-car”, “the car-o-copter”, even “the flying car” to some extent, and apparently the engineers and designers at Syma were more or less banking on this.